gmazoyer/looking-glass/README.md

 make some pull requests.

 If you use this looking glass in your company, please drop me a mail.
-I would be glad to know that this project was helpful for you.
+I would be glad to know that this project was helpful for you, and I will update our [documentation](docs/our_users.md) to include your company inside the list of users if you want me to.

 ## Thanks